redis-stack/redis-stack-docs/docs/ui/insight/examples.md

 RedisInsight runs read commands for you so you can see the stream entries in the **Streams** view.
 And the **Consumer Groups** view shows each consumers in a given consumer group and the last time Redis allocated a message, what the ID of it was and how many times that process has happened, and whether a consumer has you have told Redis that you are finished working with that task using the `XACK` command.

-### Monitor temperature and humidity from sensors in RedisInsight
+**Monitor temperature and humidity from sensors in RedisInsight**

-This example shows how to bring an existing stream into RedisInsight and work with it.
+This example shows how to interact with a stream built in Node.js.

 **Step 1: Setup**